Fire Training Academy

 You must complete all the following actions to be accepted into the Fire Training Academy.
 There is no specific order that the following actions must be completed.
 We encourage applicants to work on all actions simultaneously.
 View all details in the application process.

-All forms must be dropped off to the KeyBank Public Safety Training Center by January 26, 2021.
+All forms must be dropped off at the KeyBank Public Safety Training Center by May 17, 2021, for the summer academy and August 6, 2021, for both fall academies.
 You must make an appointment to turn in your complete application packet.
 Drop‐off is by appointment only.
 Email mary.paulus@tri‐c.edu to schedule a time.

 Do not make an appointment until all requirements are completed, including passing the physical fitness assessment.
 Appointments are scheduled Tuesdays and Thursdays between 10 a.m.-2 p.m.
 Email firstname.lastname@example.org to schedule a time.